GModModGod/Menu-Mods/tutorials/your_first_menu_option.md

 onClick | string (function when used in "menumods.AddLuaOption") | Determines the action taken when the element is clicked by the cursor.
 If it is a string, this action is written in JavaScript.
 If it is a function, it is written in Lua. content | string | Determines the inner HTML content of the element. attributes | table | Determines the HTML attributes of the element.
 It is a table of tables of strings.
-Example: For setting the "src", "w", and "h" attributes on an `<img>` tag, this value can be set to `{{"src", "path/to/image"}, {"w", 512}, {"h", 512}}`.
+Example: For setting the "src", "w", and "h" attributes on an `<img>` tag, this value can be set to `{{"src", "path/to/image"}, {"w", 512}, {"h", 512}}`. show | function | Determines whether or not to show the element by returning a boolean value.
+It is called every tick and has no arguments.
+Can also be a boolean. disabled | boolean | Determines whether or not the element is disabled.
+Is altered with the functions "menumods.RemoveElementFromPage" and "menumods.ReAddExistingElement".

 ## Finishing Up